-4 If a vessel is going to be delayed more than 1 hour after the stated arrival time, a new notification with an updated arrival time must be submitted.
-The captain is not required to wait an additional 3 hours if only one superseding landing notification has been submitted for the trip.
+&lt;sup>4 If a vessel is going to be delayed more than 1 hour after the stated arrival time, a new notification with an updated arrival time must be submitted.
+The captain is not required to wait an additional 3 hours if only one superseding landing notification has been submitted for the trip and if they are not changing the landing location.
+Changes to landing location require a new landing notification with the required 3-hour minimum.

-5 Offloading may continue past 6 p.m. if n authorized officer is present at the offloading at 6 p.m., is available to remain at the site while offloading continues, and authorizes the owner or operator of the vessel to continue offloading after 6 p.m., local time.
+&lt;sup>5 Offloading may continue past 6 p.m. if an authorized officer is present at the offloading at 6 p.m., is available to remain at the site while offloading continues, and authorizes the owner or operator of the vessel to continue offloading after 6 p.m., local time.